- School of Nursing and Health Professions

 - Type of Degree: Certificate

-- Program Accreditation: Accreditation Commission for Education in Nursing (ACEN)
+- Program Accreditation: National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA)

 - Credit Requirements: 47